stratisMarkou/continuous-psrl/README.md

 Things we would like to add to the codebase:
 * Adaptive number of inducing points
+* Model testing on simple functions
 * Modify GPs to use deltas
-* Change initial distribution handling to prior-posterior setup.
+* Change initial distribution handling to prior-posterior setup
-* Add rng to various classes
+* Add rng to various classes: models, agents, policy
 * Functionality for testing models on randomly sampled ground truth data
 * Agent snapshot saving and loading
 * Initialisation helper (maybe in VFEGP stack?)